cmsc388z/assignments/assignment1/assignment1.md

 ### 2.1 Doubling a number
 Implement the function that doubles an integer in three different ways:
 1. A function that takes an `i32` integer as the input and returns an `i32` integer.
-A unit test that tests the correctness of your `double_v1()`.
+A [unit test](https://doc.rust-lang.org/book/ch11-01-writing-tests.html) that tests the correctness of your `double_v1()`.
     ```rust=
-    /// A function that double a `i32` integer.
+    /// A function that doubles a `i32` integer.
 The returned value is an `i32` integer.
     pub fn double_v1(n: i32) -> i32 {
         unimplemented!()
     }